kangfarih/kangfarih.github.io/content/posts/casual-game-prototype/index.md

 ### Role
 We have Game Designer, Front End and Graphic Designer team who work for this project.
-As a part of **Front-End** team I have responsiblity to implement all of game mechanism into Prototype Gameplay.
+As a part of **Front-End** team I had responsiblity to implement all of game mechanism into Prototype Gameplay.

 ### Footage
 Video footage